-The full wording is set out below, with the additional wording in italics.
+The full wording is set out below:

 "I confirm that I have made clear which facts and matters referred to in this report are within my own knowledge and which are not.
 Those that are within my own knowledge I confirm to be true.
 The opinions I have expressed represent my true and complete professional opinions on the matters to which they refer.
 I understand that proceedings for contempt of court may be brought against anyone who makes, or causes to be made, a false statement in a document verified by a statement of truth without an honest belief in its truth."